 The abundance of eternal life – these are the surpassing gifts that God gives, besides eternal life, besides communion with Himself.

 But at the same time, Christ confesses not only before the Heavenly Father, but also before the holy angels.
-(Gospel of Luke: 12; 8).
-"And I say to you, everyone who confesses Me before men, the Son of Man will confess him also before the angels of God;" (Gospel of Luke: 12; 8).
+(Luke 12:8).
+"Also I say to you, whoever confesses Me before men, him the Son of Man also will confess before the angels of God" (Luke 12:8).

 It is very important that Tolstoyanism has entered the flesh and blood of the Russian person, unfortunately.
 In reality, we need good not for the sake of good, but for the sake of Whom?
 For the sake of God.
 We have a Personal Good, not some faceless force.
 So.